-In most Android devices there is an option for data saving mode.
+In most Android devices, there is an option for data saving mode.
 Which reduces image quality automatically in most of the apps.
-And surprisingly it works in every app like YouTube, Instagram, Facebook it will automatically reduce the image quality and even the video quality itself.
+And surprisingly, it works in every app like YouTube, Instagram, and Facebook it will automatically reduce the image quality and even the video quality itself.
 Imagine how useful it is when it comes to saving mobile internet.

 To turn on data saving > get into settings > SIM card & mobile data > Data usage > Data Saving > Turn it on.
-But turning on data saving you can save up to 43% of your total mobile data a day.
-For instance, suppose if you are consuming 1.5 GB of data a day but when you turn this on we can save 500MB now your total data consumption was 1 GB and you saved 500MB.
+But by turning on data saving, you can save up to 43% of your daily mobile data.
+For instance, suppose you are consuming 1.5 GB of data a day, but when you turn this on, you can save 500MB now.
+Your total data consumption was 1 GB, and you saved 500MB.

-On the data saving no let’s move on to the second useful step which everybody should know if they want to save mobile data.
+On the data saving no, let’s move on to the second helpful step, which everybody should know if they want to save mobile data.

 2. Limiting the Usage

 Have you ever seen a gamer who always plays a game day tonight?
-Why he is playing that much is his stuck into the loop of repetition.
-One of my friends is just like that game, always playing video games from morning to night.
+Why he is playing that much is his stuck in the loop of repetition.
+One of my friends is like that game, always playing video games from morning to night.

 Now, what are the steps that you would recommend him to follow if you want to live that giving habit?

-The question is simple: what are the steps that you would suggest to him to stop his gaming?
+The question is simple: what steps would you suggest to him to stop his gaming?

 You might suggest limiting it day by day.
-Suppose if he is playing it for 6 hours a day then you would suggest he play 5.30 hours a day.
+Suppose he plays it for 6 hours, then you suggest he plays 5.30 hours a day.
 Gradually decrease the timing.
 Right?

 And that is the exact thing that we need to follow.
-You just have to limit the data usage just by getting into the settings and setting the mobile data limit.
+You have to limit the data usage just by getting into the settings and setting the mobile data limit.
 We can set daily and monthly limits.
-So in my case, I limited my data consumption to 1.5 GB of data a day.
+So, I limited my data consumption to 1.5 GB of data a day.

 3. Watch in 360-480p

-So whenever you are playing YouTube videos just select 480p quality/resolution if your screen size is less than 6.5 inches.
+So whenever you are playing YouTube videos, select 480p quality/resolution if your screen size is less than 6.5 inches.

-On that note let’s move on to the fourth step which is the main answer to your question which is how to save data on Android.
+On that note, let’s move on to the fourth step, which is the main answer to your question: how to save data on Android.

 4. Turn on data saver in Instagram, YouTube

 Hopefully, that’s it for today!
-Today I should follow the four steps that you should follow if you want to save data on Android.
-Above I already mentioned the data consumption you can see from 2017 to 2019 the data consumption increased by 5% worldwide.
+Today I should follow the four steps you should follow if you want to save data on Android.
+Above I already mentioned the data consumption.
+You can see from 2017 to 2019, and data consumption increased by 5% worldwide.

-I hope I helped you today with this article.
+I hope I have helped you today with this article.